contentful/contentful.java/README.md

 Code of Conduct
 ===============

-Contentful wants to provide a safe, inclusive, welcoming, and harassment-free space and experience for all participants, regardless of gender identity and expression, sexual orientation, disability, physical appearance, socioeconomic status, body size, ethnicity, nationality, level of experience, age, religion (or lack thereof), or other identity markers.
+Contentful wants to provide a safe, inclusive, welcoming, and harassment-free space and experience for all participants, regardless of their identity markers.

 [Full Code of Conduct](https://github.com/contentful-developer-relations/community-code-of-conduct).